Anup15007/Python_Projects/README.md

 borrowers are.
 Using Python and Tableau, they’d like to see a report of borrowers who may have issues paying back the loan.

+Problem Statement 3:
+BlogMe, a famous blogging business has a dataset of news articles that they need further analysis on.
+Firstly, they’d like keywords to be extracted from headlines of the article.
+Secondly, they would need to determine the sentiment of the news articles.
+The data is in an excel sheet and they would like to see a dashboard outlying sentiment, top articles etc.
+Date File: (articles.xlsx) – 4.7 MB file